 With names like Monkey Business and Sandthrax, no matter what, you get the idea it’s going to be interesting.

 “It’s a great playground for an adult,” Oppergard said.
 “Sometimes it’s wet, sometimes it’s not.
 Sometimes it’s cold, sometimes it’s hot.
-Sometimes it’s long, sometimes it’s short.”
+And sometimes it’s long, sometimes it’s short.”

 “Your experience may vary, but it’s all just great fun.”